 So why do I eat real butter, which is from cows?

--It doesn’t contain the hard-to-digest casein.
+-It has very low levels of hard-to-digest casein.
 Ghee is also a fave to cook with 🙂

 -Sprinkled on top of a salad beast